 Right-wing group warns of ‘surge in human trafficking,’ despite lack of local cases

-Editor's note: this is an example of news / commentary in America.
+Editor's note: this is an example of / commentary in America.

 A conservative women's group rallied nearly 100 people last month to raise the alarm about the growing threat of human trafficking to local children — despite a dearth of local cases.